iamgreaser/hardbus-oc/main.md

 Components shall provide these two functions to architectures:

     int interruptPinCount();
-    void interruptSetToken(int cmp_pin, int arc_pin);
+    void interruptSetPin(int cmp_pin, int arc_pin);

 Architectures shall provide this function to components:

     void interrupt(int arc_pin, boolean state);

-Interrupts from a component **MUST** only be fired from a valid `token`.
+Interrupts from a component **MUST** only be fired from a valid `arc_pin`.

-For `interruptSetToken`, `cmp_pin` refers to a pin on the component, not on the architecture.
+For `interruptSetPin`, `cmp_pin` refers to a pin on the component, not on the architecture.
 If `arc_pin` is -1, this interrupt is disabled.
 Otherwise, any non-negative value is valid.

 For `interrupt`, `state` indicates the state of the interrupt pin.
 Remember to send `interrupt(arc_pin, false);` when your interrupt is acknowledged.

 Sidenote: If you are implementing a Z80 or 8080, the data that gets chucked on the data bus should be determined in the architecture implementation, not the component implementation.
+For vectored interrupts, you will ideally want to implement this as an `arc_pin` value, even though strictly speaking they all use the same physical interrupt pin.

 ## Component headers for Plug 'n' Play bus